rGradeStd/AI-Learning-Goals/AI-Learning-Goals.md

 - [ ] Machine learning research also reposes on optimization theory.
 A good starting book on linear optimization that will prepare you for convex optimization:
 Bertsimas, D. and Tsitsiklis, J. (1997).
 "Introduction to Linear Optimization" Athena.

-- [ ] And then you can graduate to:
-Boyd, S. and Vandenberghe, L. (2004).
-"Convex Optimization" Cambridge.

 - [ ] Getting a full understanding of algorithmic linear algebra is also important.
 At some point you should feel familiar with most of the material in
 Golub, G., and Van Loan, C. (1996).
 "Matrix Computations" Johns Hopkins.